tnc-ca-geo/ee_workflows/raster_extract/README.md

   -c, --column, default=gde: An feature identifying column that will appear in CSV

-  -s, --start, default=2009: A start date, only used when the image can be crated for a time range
+  -y, --year, default=2018: A start date, only used when the image can be crated for a time range

-  -e, --end, default=2018: An end date (unused in the image used in the example)

   -h, --help: simple help